-37. Knitted City Mouse Toy @ Martha Stewart.
+37. Knitted Mouse Toy @ Prima.
 Finally, how about knitting a cute toy?
-Who knows – this may become the special bed-time stuffed animal, or at least look adorable on a shelf.
+Who knows - this may become the special bed-time stuffed animal, or at least look adorable on a shelf.

 I hope you've been inspired to grab some yarn and needles and start crafting with these free knitting patterns for gifts!
 If you'd like more DIY gift ideas, be sure to head to our Handmade Gifts page or find some DIY gifts for men and women as well as homemade gifts kids and teens will love.

 Keep up to date, get access to a library full of freebies, and get the weekly newsletter full of behind the scenes and useful info by filling out the form below and become an AOC VIP!

 Di Burrows says

 Hello, I would love to knit the brown triangular mouse (no 37), but the link takes you to the pattern for a completely different mouse!
 Does anyone know how to access the pattern for no 37 mouse?
 Thanks.

 Hi there I hope everyone is well.
 I would love to know if there's someone that can share some knitting patterns with me,I'm getting a early start on making gifts etc. Any patterns will be appreciated.

 Hopefully these 37 free knitting patterns will get you started, Shenaye!

 Do you think you know of a pattern for a girl cousin that use's one ball of Lion Brand Yarn?
 Thanks!